Garland Kirkpatrick: Career

-Kirkpatrick's graphic design work has been recognized by three national competitions of graphic design: the American Alliance of Museums' national museum publication competition, the American Center for Design (ACD) 100 show (1927-2002), and the American Institute of Graphic Arts (AIGA) Communication Graphics competition.
-He received a City of Los Angeles (COLA) Individual Artist Fellowship for Design from the Department of Cultural Affairs (2003).
+Kirkpatrick's graphic design work has been recognized by three national competitions for graphic design: the American Alliance of Museums' national museum publication competition; the American Center for Design (ACD) 100 show (1927-2002); and the American Institute of Graphic Arts (AIGA) Communication Graphics competition.
+He received the City of Los Angeles (COLA) Individual Artist Fellowship for Design from the Department of Cultural Affairs (2003), and subsequent design consulting grants for exhibition graphics and publications in 2007, 2014, 2020, 2021, and 2025.

-Garland Kirkpatrick has worked closely with the cultural communities of Los Angeles, as both art director and graphic designer through his studio, Helvetica Jones.
-Selected nonprofits and cultural institutions include the Center for the Study of Political Graphics, ChangeLinks Community Newspaper, the Department of Cultural Affairs for the City of Los Angeles, the Getty Conservation Institute, and the Japanese American National Museum.
-He was a Director of Experience Design at Sapient corporation in San Francisco and Los Angeles (2000-2001).

-Garland Kirkpatrick was recently featured along with Emory Douglas and Chaz Maviyane-Davies in Observe | Make | State: A Collection of Design Reproductions and Artifacts that Convery Issues of Social Justice (2017), an exhibition curated by Karen Gutowsky-Zimmerman at Seattle Pacific University Gallery.
-Recent exhibitions and workshops include Urgent Messages: Exhibition and Risographic Poster Making Workshop (2018), curated by Tuan Phan at St. Edwards University, Fine Arts Gallery in Austin, Texas.
-Group exhibition and workshop featured Ashley Robin Franklin, Brandy Shigemoto, Claudia Gamundi, Edith Valle, Harsh Patel, Jesse Jaramillo, Jimmy Luu, Rene Cruz, Suthada Wadkhien, Tuan Phan, and Yewon Kwon.
+His work is held in the permanent collections of: the American Institute of Graphic Arts Design Archives (AIGA); the Denver Art Museum, AIGA Awards Archive, Denver, CO (1991-Present); the Caridad Archive of Chicano Printmaking in California (CEMA), University of California, Santa Barbara; the Center for the Study of Political Graphics; the Design Museum of Chicago, Great Ideas of Humanity: One of a Series (2025); the eMuseum of the Museum of Design, Zurich University of the Arts, Switzerland; Self Help Graphics & Art, Los Angeles; the Gerald Buck Collection, University of California, Irvine, California; the Huntington Museum, University of Texas-Austin, Austin, Texas; the Institute of Texas Cultures, University of Texas-San Antonio, San Antonio, Texas; the Los Angeles County Museum of Art; and the Online Archives of California.

 Filmography

-His film credits as a designer include the independent film, Fast Food Nation (2006), and the political thriller, Game (2013).

-His film appearances include: Digging the Suez Canal with a Teaspoon (2019), a documentary film by David Stairs and Eric Limarenko.
+His graphic designs have appeared in the independent film directed by Richard Linklater, Fast Food Nation (2006), the political thriller directed by Charles Liburd, Game (2013), and Digging the Suez Canal with a Teaspoon (2019), a documentary film by David Stairs and Eric Limarenko.